mikehans/FE-meetup-flexbox/talk/pres.md

 But this time the flex-shrink creates a ratio at which the flex items must shrink to fit width.

 # flex-basis
+* determines the _ideal width_ of a flex-item
+* how is width determined?
+	* flex-basis wins
+	* width property on a flex item
+	* content width
+* default
+	* auto
+	* defers to the rules above
+* flex-basis property constrained by min-width and max-width

 # Getting started in production
 * browser support (caniuse.com)
 * start small
-	* maybe you need to center a single element on both axes
+	* center a single element on both axes
-	* maybe you need to add an element beside another
+	* add an optional element beside another
-		* this new element has optional display
 		* no matter whether 1 or both elements are displayed, you need to center them
 	* you could use it to layout a menu
 		* perhaps the menu needs to display horizontally for wide displays and vertically on mobile